JohnGrey17/junit5-reporter/README.md

-# JUnit 5 Reporter for Testomat.io
+# JUnit5 Reporter Integration with Testomat.io

-This library is a JUnit 5 extension that reports test execution metadata and results to [Testomat.io](https://testomat.io).
-It enables seamless integration by using custom annotations to describe and identify tests.

----

-## 📦 Installation

-To use this library in your Maven project:

-### 1. Add the custom S3 Maven repository
+This project demonstrates how to integrate JUnit5 tests with the custom `junit-reporter` library and upload test results to [Testomat.io](https://testomat.io) using a custom XML reporter.

+## 🧩 Maven Setup

+Add the following to your `pom.xml` file to include the reporter dependency and repository:

 ```xml
 <repositories>